Square principles in Pmax extensions: Introduction

 \subsection{Acknowledgements}

-The first, second, third, and fifth authors were supported in part by NSF Grants DMS-0801189, DMS-0801009, DMS-09026\-28, and DMS-0855692, respectively.
+The first, second, third, and fifth authors were supported in part by NSF Grants DMS-0801189, DMS-0801009 and DMS-1201494, DMS-0902628, and DMS-0855692, respectively.

-This work started during a week long meeting at the American Institute of Mathematics on May 16--20, 2011, as part of the SQuaRE (Structured Quartet Research Ensemble) project ``Aspects of descriptive inner model theory", and also incorporates results obtained during the second such meeting on April 16--20, 2011.
+This work started during a week-long meeting at the American Institute of Mathematics during May 16--20, 2011, as part of the SQuaRE (Structured Quartet Research Ensemble) project ``Aspects of descriptive inner model theory", and also incorporates results obtained during the second and third such meetings during April 16--20, 2012 and May 20--24, 2013.
 We are grateful to the Institute for the opportunity and support.

-We also want to thank James Cummings for a suggestion, that we incorporated in the discussion in Remark \ref{rem:james}.
+We also want to thank James Cummings for a suggestion that we incorporated in the discussion in Remark \ref{rem:james}, and the referee for a careful reading and several useful suggestions.